MadisonStevens98/MPG-Calculator/README.md

 # MPG-Calculator
-A basic c++ program which uses 2 arrays, of miles and gallons, and converted to MPG and stored into a 3rd array.
-An old basic practice program meant to learn arrays with.
+A basic c++ program which uses 2 arrays, of miles and gallons.
+It takes those arrays, calculates the MPG and stores those values into a 3rd array.

+A very old basic practice program meant to learn arrays.